 I write medical dictionaries.

 Don’t laugh…like telephone books, somebody has to write them.
 The person who single-handedly shoulders such a daunting task is either insane…naive…or both.

-I began compiling material for this New Major Medical Dictionary in 1984.
-The word Modern figured so prominently in the title of the then nascent work, that I started with a blank sheet of paper.
+I began compiling material for this project in 1984.
+The word Modern figured so prominently in the title of the then-nascent work (The Dictionary of Modern Medicine), that I started with a blank sheet of paper.

 Without a niche–in my case, modern–it would take years to build a viable product.
 I was–and still am–one guy.
 In retrospect–despite having a niche–I wasn’t naive…I was insane.

-It turns out that I’d accidentally stumbled on the right way–assuming continued sales are a benchmark thereof–to write a new medical dictionary New medical dictionaries don’t come along too often; ones that stand the test of time, less so.
+It turns out that I’d accidentally stumbled on the right way–assuming continued interest are a benchmark thereof–to write a new medical dictionary.
+New medical dictionaries don’t come along too often; ones that stand the test of time, less so.

-Sometime in the mid-1970s–and I freely admit I’m piecing parts of this story together–somebody at John Wiley & Sons in New York decided they should put their corporate muscle behind developing the mother of all medical dictionaries.
+Sometime in the mid-1970s–and I’ll freely admit I’m piecing parts of this story together–somebody at John Wiley & Sons in New York decided they should put their corporate muscle behind developing the mother of all medical dictionaries.
 Big name professors were recruited from both sides of the pond and both sides of the Channel.
-The busy bees began with a core of ageing medical products, including the four-volume Dictionnaire Français de Médicine et de Biologie which–quelle surprise–needed translating.
+The busy bees began with a core of aging medical products, including the 4-volume Dictionnaire Français de Médicine et de Biologie which–quelle surprise–needed translating.